Health effects of electronic cigarettes: Safety

-There is no consensus on the risks of e-cigarette use.
+Ecigs are harmful to children, but there is no consensus on the risks of e-cigarette use by adults.
 There is little data about their safety, and a considerable variety of liquids are used as carriers, and thus are present in the aerosol delivered to the user.
 One 2025 study found no serious respiratory effects, whereas another found that vaping is associated with chronic obstructive pulmonary disease but less so than smoking.
-Regulated US FDA products such as nicotine inhalers may be safer than e-cigarettes, but e-cigarettes are safer than combusted tobacco products such as cigarettes and cigars.
+Regulated US FDA products such as nicotine inhalers may be safer than e-cigarettes, but e-cigarettes are safer than combusted tobacco products such as cigarettes.

 The risk of early death is anticipated to be similar to that of smokeless tobacco.
 Since vapor does not contain tobacco and does not involve combustion, users may avoid several harmful constituents usually found in tobacco smoke, such as ash, tar, and carbon monoxide.
 However, e-cigarette use with or without nicotine cannot be considered risk-free because the long-term effects of e-cigarette use are unknown.
 There is "only limited evidence showing adverse respiratory and cardiovascular effects in humans", with the authors of a 2020 review calling for more long-term studies on the subject.